Argaty: Origins

-Argaty (aka "Ardgaty"), derives from the Gaelic words aird, meaning "height", and gaoth, meaning "wind" and therefore translates as "windy height".
+Argaty (a.k.a.
+"Ardgaty"), derives from the Gaelic words aird, meaning "height", and gaoth, meaning "wind" and therefore translates as "windy height".

 Medieval era

 Argaty was originally part of the Doune estate, property of the Dukes of Albany, ancestors of the Clan Stewart of Balquhidder.
 When Murdoch Stewart, Duke of Albany was executed for treason by King James I of Scotland in 1425, the Stewart lands were forfeited to the Crown, and Argaty was among the forfeited properties.

 After the forfeiture the Crown granted the lands of Argaty to one John Sinclair, Esquire to the King's Chamber.
 The property then passed to Sinclair's younger daughter who married Patrick Home (also spelled "Hume") of Polworth, and Argaty thus came into the possession of the Home family.

 17th century

 The house was remodelled by Tobias Bauchop of Alloa in 1687.

 18th century

 Around 150 years later the property was again inherited by a daughter, one Mary Hume, who married George Stewart (also spelled "Steuart") of Ballachallan.
 George Stewart was a descendant of Murdoch Stewart, Duke of Albany and, by this marriage, the ownership of Argaty returned to the descendants of the very same Stewarts who had forfeited it some three centuries earlier.

 In 1758 Argaty was inherited by the Maryland planter and Loyalist politician George Hume Steuart of Annapolis, Maryland, second son of George Steuart and Mary Hume.
 Steuart also held extensive lands in Maryland and, at the outbreak of the Revolutionary War in 1775, he was forced to leave America and return to Scotland, dividing his estates among his family.
 His son, also named George Hume Steuart (1747–1788), inherited Argaty estate in his turn, changing his name to George Steuart Hume.

 On Hume's death in 1788, Argaty passed to George Steuart Hume's infant daughter Sophia.
 Hume's younger brothers Charles and James Steuart, by now citizens of the fledgling United States of America, brought a claim against their infant niece Sophia for the inheritance of Argaty, but were not successful.